 During the 1980’s Eibar’s fortunes improved on the field and basic improvements were made to the ground.
 This included the erection of a basic cover at the western end of the ground.
-In 1988 SD Eibar reached Liga Adelente, but Ipurua was probably the most basic stadium in the division.
+In 1988 Eibar reached Liga Adelente, but Ipurua was probably the most basic stadium in the division.
 Matters were complicated by the fact that the urban area of the town had spread westwards and severely restricted space to the north of the ground.
-SD Eibar efforts in La Segunda during the nineties were impressive, finishing as high as fifth in 94/95 & 96/97.
-Even when struggling, SD Eibar did not give up the fight.
-With five games to go in the 98-99 season, the club was adrift at the foot of the table, eleven points behind 18th placed Mallorca B. Incredibly, SD Eibar won its final five games and finished a point ahead of Mallorca, thus retaining their place in the second division.
+Eibar's efforts in La Segunda during the nineties were impressive, finishing as high as fifth in 94/95 & 96/97.
+Even when struggling, Eibar did not give up the fight.
+With five games to go in the 98-99 season, the club was adrift at the foot of the table, eleven points behind 18th placed Mallorca B. Incredibly, Eibar won its final five games and finished a point ahead of Mallorca, thus retaining their place in the second division.

 |Ipurua - Pint-sized perfection |

 There was the small matter of the LFP's ludicrous financial requirements, that required debt-free Eibar to raise extra capital to meet La Liga's thresholds (explained here in Sid Lowe's article).
 With the wider football family wanting a fairy-tale ending, Eibar raised the necessary capital with time to spare.
 The club will be given two seasons to meet the top tier’s minimum stadium capacity requirement of 12,000.
 To be honest, financial ability aside, Ipurua offers little scope for redevelopment due to its enclosed environs.
 Work will start shortly on expanding the shallow stand that runs along the northern side of the ground.
 This will raise the capacity by 1000 seats, but quite where they will find the space for another 5750 seats is anybody’s guess.